← Blog |

 Your clients want to drop fat without losing strength in the gym.
 The problem: a flat calorie deficit eventually tanks energy on heavy training days.
 Carb cycling solves this by alternating high-carb days (to fuel performance) with low-carb days (to push fat oxidation).
 Same weekly calorie target.
 Better results.

-Below you'll find a complete 3-day template built from dietitian-crafted recipes, the principles behind carb cycling, and a step-by-step guide to adapting this plan for each client's body weight, training volume, and goals.
+Below you'll find a real 7-day plan built from Promealplan's dietitian-validated database (every recipe and macro number is pulled straight from it), the principles behind carb cycling, a method for setting each day's carb target, and a step-by-step guide to adapting the plan for each client's body weight, training volume, and goals.

 What Is Carb Cycling (and Who It's For)